 Working with the extreme poor is more time consuming and costly than working with other populations because their needs are so vast.
 For the extreme poor to begin the ladder toward greater economic security and think beyond the day-to-day, it is critical that they learn basic financial skills, learn how to save, gain greater financial stability through a diversity of income-generating activities, and develop the self-confidence they need to persevere and succeed.
 They often need a great deal of follow-up support in the initial stages of this process.
 People living in the direst poverty face many unique challenges to breaking the cycle of poverty.

-Families can only afford to eat once or maybe twice per day.
-Women often sacrifice their own meals and nutrition to feed their children and husbands.
+Families can only afford to eat once or twice a day.
+Women often sacrifice their own nutrition to feed their children and husbands.
 Hunger disproportionately affects women – 60% of chronically hungry persons are women and girls.3

 To find work so they can afford to feed their families, fathers and mothers migrate hundreds of miles away from home for 3-6 months each year.
-This is known as the “hungry season.”
+This is known as the “hungry season.”5

 Climate change causes drought, floods, hurricanes and other natural disasters.
 Severe weather often wipes out entire villages, homes, businesses and crops, making food, clean water and basic necessities hard to come by.

 Women, people with disabilities, and members of indigenous groups, tribes and scheduled castes comprise the majority of the poorest.
 They face severe discrimination, often shunned by their communities and families.

 Lack of Services

 They lack basic services including electricity, running water, navigable roads and adequate shelter.
 They also lack access to health clinics and government programs and can rarely afford to send their kids to school.

 Trickle Up is one of the leading international poverty alleviation organizations working exclusively to serve the world’s poorest and most vulnerable people.